Baden Army: The Baden Revolutions of 1848

 In April 1848 there were several uprisings in Baden, the best known of which was the Hecker uprising.
 Led by Friedrich Hecker, Gustav Struve, Franz Sigel and Joseph Fickler, volunteers (Freischärle) moved from the county of Seekreis in the south-east of the country towards the west and north, while the German Democratic Legion raised in Paris and stationed in Alsace threatened to cross the Rhine.
-Against the revolutionaries from within and without, troops of the VII and VIII Army Corps were deployed in Baden, moving towards the Badenian Oberland in three columns: a large part of the Baden Army, reinforced by Hessian and Nassau troops, marched through the Upper Rhine Plain from north to south.
+Against the revolutionaries from within and without, troops of the VII and VIII Army Corps were deployed in Baden, moving towards the Badenese Oberland in three columns: a large part of the Baden Army, reinforced by Hessian and Nassau troops, marched through the Upper Rhine Plain from north to south.
 The commander of this force was General Friedrich von Gagern, who was actually in Dutch service.
 At the same time, a Württemberg division under General Moriz von Miller was moving southwest from the Baden-Württemberg border to Donaueschingen, and a Bavarian brigade was marching west from Bavaria into the Seekreis.

-Due to the presence of Württemberg troops near Donaueschingen, the direct route from Constance to Freiburg and further north was blocked for the revolutionaries.
+Due to the presence of Württemberg troops near Donaueschingen, the direct route from Konstanz to Freiburg and further north was blocked for the revolutionaries.
 Hecker was pushed south and moved west in mid-April until he reached the Wiesental valley and marched through it to Steinen.
 From Steinen he tried to turn north again and reached Kandern on 19 April.
-However, on 20 April he encountered there some of the Badenian-Hessian troops under Friedrich von Gagern.
+However, on 20 April he encountered there some of the Badenese-Hessian troops under Friedrich von Gagern.
 Hecker withdrew from Kandern in the direction of the Wiesental, where another group of rebels under Joseph Fickler was waiting in Steinen, but before that he was defeated in the Battle on the Scheideck between Kandern and the Wiesental.
 The battle claimed around a dozen serious injuries and dead on both sides.
 Among the dead was Gagern, who was succeeded by Badenese colonel, Heinrich von Hinckeldey.
 Hinckeldey continued to pursue the rebels and on the same day defeated Fickler's men at Steinen.
 Hecker's and Fickler's defeat also prevented the two rebel groups from uniting with a third led by Franz Sigel, whose irregulars were at Todtnau on 20 April.
 Instead, Sigel marched against Freiburg.
-In Battle of Günterstal his men were also defeated on 23 April and dispersed the next day.
+In the Battle of Günterstal his men were also defeated on 23 April and dispersed the next day.
 That left only the German Legion of Georg Herwegh that had been raised in Paris, but he decided to retreat across the Rhine after the defeats of Hecker, Fickler and Sigel.
 On 27 April, in the Battle of Dossenbach, it encountered parts of the Württemberg division and was also crushed.
 This ended the first Baden insurrection (16–27 April).